Bad Breath on Keto

 Conversely, suppose you're good at hydrating by drinking plenty of water daily.
 In that case, you'll likely see reduced symptoms thanks to efficient expulsion processes for these excesses within your system.

-Beyond this, however, lies another factor worth considering – oral hygiene practices vary across individuals, which can also impact how much their keto breath stands out throughout this dietary transition period.
+Beyond this, however, it is worth considering how oral hygiene practices vary across individuals, which can also impact how much their keto breath stands out throughout this dietary transition period.

 Tips for Minimizing Keto Breath

-The ketogenic journey can sometimes come with an unexpected hitch - keto breath.
-This common issue arises from the metabolic state of ketosis, but there are effective ways to reduce or even mask this peculiar smell.
+Keto breath is a common issue that arises from the metabolic state of ketosis, but there are effective ways to reduce or even mask this peculiar smell.

 Using Mints and Gums to Combat Keto Breath